eriksquires/DuckDB-With-R/README.md

 <img src="images/pirate_flag.png" style="width:50.0%"
 alt="Pirate Flag" />

-In all these ways DuckDB is the superior, single laptop analytical choice.
+In all these ways DuckDB is the superior, single laptop choice.
 The one and only one area I know of where Postgres, or Maria or any other RDBMS really can claim superiority is in managing multiple read write connections.

-It is a perfectly reasonable approach to nurture your data science process With R and duckdb first, maybe adding dbt later as your scripts and data flows mature before pushing the ecosystem into a shared database.
+It is a perfectly reasonable approach to nurture your data science process With R and DuckDB first, maybe adding dbt later as your scripts and data flows mature before pushing the ecosystem into a shared database.